Five most popular New Year’s resolutions 2013Getting fit and healthy is top priority

 One way to ensure you know what your getting from a smoothie and to keep down costs is to make your own.

 Grilling food is one of the healthiest ways to cook as lets some of the fat drain away.
-Our health grill reviews will help you find a grill that is easy to use and clean, cooks great tasting food and is quick and convenient.
+Our George Foreman grills advice will help you find a grill that is easy to use and clean, cooks great tasting food and is quick and convenient.

 A health grill can only do so much though and what you cook on it is important too - draining fat from foods such as sausages and burgers won't transform them from calorie-packed treats into low-fat staples.